What Is The Boiling Point Of Oxygen

 The Future of Oxygen Applications

 Looking ahead, the applications of oxygen, especially in its liquid form, are expected to expand further.
-As the demand for clean energy and sustainable technologies grows, liquid oxygen is likely to play an increasingly important role.
+Also, as the demand for clean energy and sustainable technologies grows, liquid oxygen is likely to play an increasingly important role.
 Research into advanced materials, such as high-temperature superconductors, also relies heavily on cryogenic cooling using liquid oxygen.

 Tips and Expert Advice